zahraaliaghazadeh/Note-Taker/README.md

 # [Note-Taker](https://notetakingappyalda.herokuapp.com/)
-> This application will let the user save their notes.
+> This application will let the user save Notes and it also gives the ability to delete notes.

 ## Table of contents
 * [General info](#general-info)